 Is there any bias in your reviews?

-My reviews are my own analysis and opinions, naturally, so there is bound to be some bias.
+My reviews contain my analysis and opinions, naturally, so there is bound to be some bias.
 I do try and add some objective points in my reviews, but there are certainly objective-ish points where you might disagree with.

 If you happen to disagree, please comment.